2018 J. Lohr Estates Riverstone Chardonnay

 - "Plush green apple, pear and white peach flavors are supported by fresh acidity.
 The well-framed finish offers a flurry of spice details, with hints of honey."

-The 2017 Riverstone Chardonnay exhibits youthful hues of light to medium straw.
-The enticing aromas are reminiscent of peach, nectarine, marmalade, yellow floral, baking spices, and honey.
-Those aromas echo on the palate and are complemented by orange and apricot, and balanced with a creamy texture from aging sur lie.
-Flavors of crème brûlée and a touch of oak can be found on the long finish.
+The 2018 Riverstone Chardonnay exhibits youthful hues of light straw.
+The enticing aromas are reminiscent of white peach, apricot, ripe orange, and cocoa, and complemented by the palate flavors of citrus cream and nectarine.
+The rich texture and balance on the palate from aging sur lie gives way to flavors of vanilla, crème brûlée, and a touch of oak can be found on the long finish.

 — Kristen Barnhisel, winemaker, white wine

 Crafted to be enjoyed now or within five years of vintage.5 Years

 This wine can be enjoyed with a variety of dishes, including Dijon tarragon chicken, roasted halibut,or moules marinière.

 For thirty vintages, a classic Monterey Chardonnay wine from the cool-climate Arroyo Seco appellation.

 The 2018 growing season was characterized by a cool spring in the Arroyo Seco.
 Cool, foggy mornings and evenings, with daytime highs in the 80s through the summer, provided optimum weather for ripening Chardonnay.
 The warm weather in September, along with the recurring afternoon winds, provided the slow ripening needed to maximize flavors and textures.
 The Chardonnay harvest began on October 4th, which was later than recent vintages.
 Our Riverstone Chardonnay is now comprised of nine Chardonnay clones - 4, 5, 17, 76, 95, 96, 548, 809 and Hyde-Wente, each bringing one component to the complexity of flavors, textures and acidities in the final blend.